-ABOVE — The Virgo galaxy cluster with one possible configuration of magnetic field lines (artist’s impression).
+ABOVE — artist’s impression of the Virgo galaxy cluster with one possible configuration of magnetic field lines.
 The Virgo Cluster is a cluster of galaxies whose center is 53.8 ± 0.3 Mly (16.5 ± 0.1 Mpc) away in the constellation Virgo.
 Comprising approximately 1300 (and possibly up to 2000) member galaxies, the cluster forms the heart of the larger Virgo Supercluster, of which the Local Group (containing the Milky Way galaxy) is an outlying member.
 The Local Group actually experiences the mass of the Virgo Supercluster as the Virgocentric flow.
 The Virgocentric flow is the preferred movement of Local Group galaxies towards the Virgo cluster caused by its overwhelming gravity, which separates bound objects from the Hubble flow of cosmic expansion.

 Einstein’s general relativity and the theory of quantum mechanics are fundamentally incompatible, which has prompted over 30 years of work in string theory and quantum gravity.
 Not only Einstein’s theory does not work on the quantum scale; it does not work on the scale of galactic clusters either.